White Brand Skipper

 TRAPEZITINAE, HESPERIIDAE, HESPERIOIDEA

-This Caterpillar is brown with a pinkish or greenish tinge between segments, and some obscure darker lines along the body.
+This Caterpillar is initially green with a black head.
+As the caterpillar matures, it becomes brown with obscure darker lines along the body.
 The head is a mottled dark brown.
-The caterpillar makes a tubular shelter by joining leaves with silk, in which it rests by day.
-At night, it emerges to feed on a number of grasses (POACEAE), including:
+The caterpillar folds leaves or joins leaves together with silk, to make a tubular shelter in which it rests by day, facing downwards.
+The caterpillar emerges to feed at night, feeding on a number of grasses (POACEAE), and is thought to favour:

+As the caterpillar grows, it constructs larger shelters for itself.
 The caterpillar grows to a length of about 2 cms.
-It pupates in the surface debris on the ground.
+It pupates in its last shelter.

 The adult butterfly of this species has brown wings, with two or three white splotches on each forewing.
 The butterflies have a wingspan of about 2.5 cms.